-Alternative Options to Liposuction
+ALTERNATIVES TO LIPOSUCTION

+Abdominoplasty (tummy tuck): for patients with more significant lower abdominal skin laxity, extensive stretch marks or stretched abdominal muscles, an abdominoplasty may better produce a flatter abdominal wall.

+Transcutaneous US guided lipolysis: a technique promoted as minimally invasive.
+Useful for small areas and small volumes.

-- Abdominoplasty (tummy tuck): for patients with more significant lower abdominal skin laxity, extensive stretch marks or stretched abdominal muscles, an abdominoplasty may better produce a flatter abdominal wall. - Thigh Lift: may be a more suitable alternative in some patients where loose skin is less likely to contract following liposuction. - Mesotherapy: involves a number of injections in the treatment site, intended to 'melt away' unwanted fat.
-Treatment with mesotherapy can leave uneven and lumpy results with little proven efficacy. - guided US Transcutaneous lipolysis: technique promoted as minimally invasive.
-Again little evidence to prove efficacy.
+Mesotherapy: involves a number of injections in the treatment site, intended to 'melt away' unwanted fat.
+Treatment with mesotherapy can leave uneven and lumpy results with little proven efficacy.

-Post-operative Course
+POST-OPERATIVE COURSE

 Liposuction is usually performed as a day procedure in hospital.
 It is normal to experience some discomfort, swelling and bruising post-operatively and you will be provided with medication for pain relief.
-Depending on your treatment area and the amount of liposuction performed you will be required to wear a compression garment for
+Depending on your treatment area and the amount of liposuction performed you will be required to wear a compression garment for between 4 to 6 weeks.